 Code 11 will trigger a referral to PACSES, but the FVI is entered automatically on the PACSES file to safeguard information about the victim’s address in the support enforcement system.

 Occasionally, individuals who have requested good cause for not complying with support requirements file for child support directly at the DRS.
 DRS staff will be encouraged to check eCIS for an open cash assistance case whenever an individual initiates court action for support at the DRS.
 If an open case is found, the DRS will contact the CAO liaison.
 If an FVI is on the case, the DRS will discuss the circumstances with the individual and let the CAO know that the good cause code (12) should be replaced with another code (06 or 11).
 In the absence of a system link, this manual check of each system may help eliminate situations where an individual claims good cause at the CAO, then files for child support at a later date, resulting in simultaneous receipt of cash assistance and support.

 NOTE: Neither the CAO nor the DRS shall access a DRS file unless access to the file is needed in the performance of their duties.
 55 Pa.
 Code § 108.16(b)(2)

-TANF Road to Economic Self-Sufficiency through Employment and Training (RESET) work requirements, including but not limited to the initial job search and the 20-hour per week work requirement, can be waived for good cause based upon domestic violence.
+TANF Road to Economic Self-Sufficiency through Employment and Training (RESET) work requirements, include the 20-hour per week work requirement, and can be waived for good cause based upon domestic violence.
 55 Pa.
 Code § 165.52(a)(8)

 Examples of why an individual might seek a waiver of work requirements include but are not limited to:

-The family may need to devote time to escaping the violence, finding housing, protecting the family, and/or receiving counseling.
+The family may need to devote time to escaping the violence, find housing, protecting the family, and/or receiving counseling.

 The abuser injures or has injured the victim so that the victim is physically or emotionally unable to work.